Veohtu

 Furthermore, don’t distract yourself from the big things that will definitely improve your performance — phenomenal training plan design, careful training load monitoring, sleeping lots, and knowing when to rest.
 Also, take confidence in your new knowledge that

-Experimental evidence proves the theory of bioenergetics.
+Experimental evidence proves the theory of bioenergetics: carbs are more economical than fats

 If you’ve followed this series, you will know that theoretical bioenergetics demonstrate that

-Glucose uses fewer litres of oxygen per gram than fatty acids,
+Glucose uses fewer litres of oxygen per gram than fatty acids.

-Glucose produces more energy (ATP) per litre of oxygen, and
+Glucose produces more energy (ATP) per litre of oxygen.
+And,

 Glucose produces ATP at a faster rate than fatty acids.